daniel-2k/ioBroker.nanoleaf-lightpanels/README.md

 ## Changelog

+### 1.0.2 (2020-07-06)
+* (daniel_2k) fixed: detection of ssdp:alive notify message for Canvas (fix disconnect/connect issue)
+* (daniel_2k) fixed: sending correct service type for discovery of Canvas devices (fixes no devices found for Canvas devices)
+* (daniel_2k) changed: if unknown nanoleaf device is detected Canvas will be used as fallback and warning will be logged
+* (daniel_2k) fixed: setting rhythmMode was not working

 ### 1.0.1 (2020-07-05)
 * (daniel_2k) fixed: detection of firmware version for Canvas for enabling SSE (Canvas firmware > 1.1.0 required)